AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 **Figure 13.** The residence time of water on the chain when the pump is running at different flow rates (reference manual for code)
 </center>

 Another result the experiment supplied was the height of the chain that would be needed for a 15 min residence time at each flow rate.
 The height needed was calculated by dividing 900 seconds (15 mins) by the residence time(s) by the length of the chain, in this case .9144 meters.
 Then as seen in **Figure 14.** another line with a power series best fit is yielded this time with a R<sup>2</sup> value of .996.
-Again, since the flow rate was increased at specific increments and the residence time greatly decreased as the flow rate increased initially and then leveled out **[,]** it follows that the line of best fit for the height needed for a residence time of 15 minutes should start off with a steeper slope and eventually start to become less steep.
-By running this experiment and calculating the values needed for residence time and height needed we were able to determine that chains may not be the best material to optimize the parameters we want. **[Why not?
+Again, since the flow rate was increased at specific increments and the residence time greatly decreased as the flow rate increased initially and then leveled out, **[,--Addressed GS]** it follows that the line of best fit for the height needed for a residence time of 15 minutes should start off with a steeper slope and eventually start to become less steep.
+By running this experiment and calculating the values needed for residence time and height needed we were able to determine that chains may not be the best material to optimize the parameters wanted, because even at the lowest flow rates the length of the chain needed for an optimal residence time would be very long. **[Why not?
 My guess is that it was what you had stated earlier that the flow is too low, and the length of chain needed is too long but that should be repeated here if that is the case.
-Also do not use personal pronouns!]
+Also do not use personal pronouns!-- Addressed GS]**

 <center>
 <img src ="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/FRvsHN.png?raw=true" width=300>